-- 2. Complete the Backup Company dialog, and then click the Next button.
-See "Completing the Backup Company Dialog," page 5-11.
-A dialog that allows you to name and save the backup file appears. - 3.
-Enter a file name and select a location for the backup file, and then click the Backup button.
+2. Complete the Backup Company dialog, and then click the Next button.
+The application displays a dialog that allows you to name and save the backup file.

+3. Enter a file name and select a location for the backup file, and then click the Backup button.
 The application saves the backup file and returns to the Backup Company dialog.
+See "Completing the Backup Company Dialog," page 5-13.